 Complete the given below instructions to rebuild the icon cache in Windows:

 Step 1: Open Windows Explorer (any folder/drive).

 Step 2: As the IconCache is a hidden file, you need to enable “Show hidden files” option to see the same.
 To do this, head over to Tools > Folder Options, switch to View tab, and finally enable Show Hidden files, folders, and drives option.

 Step 3: Now navigate to C:\Users\username\AppData\Local folder and then delete IconCache.db file.
 Here username is your user profile name.

 Step 4: Reboot your computer to rebuild the icon cache.

 Step 5: All icons must appear as they should now.
 From now onwards, make sure that you create a manual system restore point before attempting to install those fancy transformation packs and icons packs so that you can quickly revert to the default Windows look with a few mouse clicks.

-And if you don’t want to manually delete icon cache and would rather prefer to use a software for the job, we recommend you try out Icon Cache Rebuilder tool.
-Download, run the tool with admin rights, click Rebuild button, and then click Restart button to delete and rebuild the icon cache.
+And if you don’t want to manually delete icon cache and would rather prefer to use software for the job, we recommend you try out Icon Cache Rebuilder tool.
+Download, run the tool with admin rights, click the Rebuild button, and then click the Restart button to delete and rebuild the icon cache.